-Writers need somewhere to accept their work to generate momentum for their fledgling career.
+Writers need journals to accept their work to generate momentum.
 Here are eight steps to take when submitting your writing for publication.

 1: Research opportunities

-Start by researching what publishers are available, and which are the ones most likely to be interested in receiving your work based on your genre, style and subject matter.
+Start by researching which publishers are available, and which are the ones most likely to be interested in your work based on your genre, style and subject matter.

-For an international audience, try Duotrope (an American database of all publishers in the U.S., plus publishers from Canada, Great Britain, and more).
+Good Irish websites include Writing.ie, Creative Writing Ink, and Paul McVeigh’s blog.
+For an international audience, try Duotrope (an American database of all publishers in the US — plus publishers from Canada, Great Britain and more).

 Decide what you want to achieve with your work: know who you’ll submit it to, and how to format your submission.